sabre-io/sabre.io/source/dav/building-a-carddav-client.md

 ### What we recommend

-1. Download the vcard
+1. Download the vCard
-2. Retain the entire vcard and store it locally, or at least in some lossless way
+2. Retain the entire vCard and store it locally, or at least in some lossless way
-3. Parse the vcard and populate your models with the information that is relevant to you.
+3. Parse the vCard and populate your models with the information that is relevant to you.
-4. Keep a reference to which vcard property maps to what information in the model.
+4. Keep a reference to which vCard property maps to what information in the model.

 Now when something changes in a model (e.g.: a user changes an email address)

 1. Model receives change (email address updated)
-2. Find the property in the vcard that originally mapped to the information in the model.
+2. Find the property in the vCard that originally mapped to the information in the model.
-3. Update the value in the vcard
+3. Update the value in the vCard.
-4. Upload the vcard.
+4. Upload the vCard.

-In an ideal world, your vcard _is_ your model though.
+In an ideal world, your vCard _is_ your model though.

-Regardless of how this issue is solved (there may be better suggestions, we would love to hear it), _not_ ensuring that original vcard is kept as close to the original as possible is guaranteed to trigger bugs and edge-cases for all sorts of CardDAV clients.
+Regardless of how this issue is solved (there may be better suggestions, we would love to hear it), _not_ ensuring that original vCard is kept as close to the original as possible is guaranteed to trigger bugs and edge-cases for all sorts of CardDAV clients.